Lucas-C/dotfiles_and_notes/misc/Algos_DS_Enigmas/Algo_Notes.md

 - google/highwayhash: Fast strong hash functions: SipHash/HighwayHash, faster that SipTreeHash
 - [A new fast hash table (2018)](https://probablydance.com/2018/05/28/a-new-fast-hash-table-in-response-to-googles-new-fast-hash-table/)
 - [Fibonacci Hashing: The Optimization that the World Forgot](https://probablydance.com/2018/06/16/fibonacci-hashing-the-optimization-that-the-world-forgot-or-a-better-alternative-to-integer-modulo/)
 > Hash tables should not be prime number sized and they should not use an integer modulo to map hashes into slots.
-Fibonacci hashing is just better.
+Fibonacci ing is just better.
 Yet somehow nobody is using it

 Perceptual hashes:
 - https://tech.okcupid.com/evaluating-perceptual-image-hashes-okcupid/
+- Applied Hashes: Perceptual and Cryptographic, by Dr. Neal Krawetz: https://www.youtube.com/watch?v=1lubZl1ccC4
-- cf. Python notes: LSHash, aHash, pHash, dHash, wHash
+- cf. Python notes: LSHash, aHash, pHash, dHash, wHash, PhotoDNA, SIFT

 Geohash: geocoding system with a hierarchical spatial data structure that subdivides space into buckets of grid shape